-My name is Dallas Hanbury and I am a second year PhD student in Public History at Middle Tennessee State University.
-In August 2012 I graduated from MTSU with my Masters in Public History (Archives concentration).
+My name is Dallas Hanbury and I graduated on August 6, 2016 with a PhD in Public History from Middle Tennessee State University (MTSU).
+In August 2012 I graduated from MTSU with my Masters in History with an emphasis in Public History (focusing on archives).
 As an undergraduate, my interest in archives drew me to Public History.
-Accordingly, I chose to receive my master’s degree in the field.
-Although I have always been drawn to history, I did not become aware of Public History until my junior year of university.
-Now that I have spent four years immersed in learning the theory of and practicing Public History, I cannot imagine doing anything else professionally.
-Public History has enabled me to use history in previously unforeseen ways, including bringing it and a wider, non-academic audience together.
+Accordingly, I chose to pursue advanced degrees in the field.
+Although history always interested me, I did not become aware of Public History until my junior year of college.
+Now that I have spent six years immersed in learning the theory of and practicing Public History, I cannot imagine doing anything else.
+Public History expanded my definition of history and how professional, and non-professional, historians can and do use it.

 Currently, I am employed as county archivist for Montgomery County, Alabama.
 As county archivist, I have the opportunity to immerse myself in the practice of public history and publish on a diverse array of subjects.
 For more information on my publications and public history practice, please consult the appropriate pages on the menu at the top of the page.